-In recent years, oncolytic immunotherapy has shown great promise in the fight against cancer.
-However, it has largely hit a glass ceiling - of specificity and accuracy.
+In recent years, oncolytic immunotherapy has shown great promise in the fight against cancer challenged by specificity and accuracy problems.

 However, if not sufficiently controlled, Oncolytic Viruses are largely ineffective.
-While the viruses can help promote an immune response against the tumor cells by allowing tumor antigen presentation in the context of an active viral infection, neutralizing antiviral responses may block virus replication and ongoing infection of tumor cells.
+While the viruses can help promote an immune response against the tumor cells, neutralizing antiviral responses may block virus replication and ongoing infection of tumor cells.

-Therefore, the key challenge for the field is to fine-tune the immune response to maximize both virus spread and anticancer immunity, and to manufacture viruses with orders-of-magnitude higher than is currently possible.
+Therefore, the key challenges are fine-tuning the immune response to maximize virus spread and anticancer immunity, and manufacturing viruses with orders-of-magnitude higher titters.

 Synvaccine's engine is the first fully integrated computer-aided design and manufacturing (CAD/CAM) system for synthetic, rationally designed viruses.

 By studying and formulating the natural evolutionary laws of viruses, designing a virus with the desired specifications, and manufacturing it with a unique two-way validation process, SynVaccine is able to fine-tune the selectivity and replication rate of the virus, and control the expressed transgene.
-The result is highly-accurate Oncolytic Virus.
+The result is a highly efficient and accurate Oncolytic Virus.

 Oncolytic Immunotherapy has great promise in the fight against cancer, wanting only for for accuracy.
 Now, SynVaccine is turning it from a blunt apparatus to a precise instrument.